Good afternoon, and thank you for joining us at Zealandia today.

 Good morning.
 I am pleased to welcome you all to Parliament today for an event that reflects our shared interest in the telecommunications market in New Zealand.

 It is no surprise to anyone here this morning that technological advances are expanding markets and increasing demand for data and bandwidth at a dramatic rate.
 New Zealanders increasingly have expectations of instant and high-quality connectivity wherever they go.

 Good morning.
 It is a pleasure to be invited to speak here this morning.

 I would like to begin by acknowledging InternetNZ for organising this event, and for their on-going work in ensuring that key issues affecting the development of our digital future continue to be prominently and actively debated.

 Can I also pass on my congratulations to newly-appointed chief executive Jordan Carter.

-Mr Speaker, I move that the Resource Management Reform Bill 2012 be now read a first time.
+I move that the Resource Management Reform Bill 2012 now be read a second time.

 I would first like to thank the chair and members of the Local Government and Environment Select Committee for their work on this Bill.